trendscenter/gift/GroupICATv4.0c/demo/gift_group_analysis/README.md

 Preprocessed Data

-To make the computer processing less daunting to you we have a dataset that has preprocessed all the regular steps ahead.
+To speed up your computer processing, we have a dataset that has processed the time consuming fMRIprep steps that are not ICA focused.

 # **Processing The Demo Data** <a name="secProcDemo"></a>